UrloMythus/MammaMia/README.md

 7. To install it on Stremio altought, you will need the Direct URL.
 It can be found on three dots --> Embed This Space --> Direct URL

 8. Do not forget to add /manifest.json

+  9. To update the remote server, you can either upload files manually, or you can connect the [repository locally](https://huggingface.co/docs/hub/en/repositories-getting-started) and use your file manager to do so.
+If you know how a Dockerfile works you could even clone the repository every time, although you will  need to modify the config.json (by disabling both load_dotenv and FILMPERTUTTI).
+Plus remember that the README.MD of Hugging Face MUST NOT be overrided or the app won't run.

 On Hugging Face you are forced to use the 8080 port because it is the only one allowed to send/get network requests.
-Moreover remember that load_env needs to be disabled (it should be by default if you clone the project from HF)
+Moreover, remember that load_env needs to be disabled (it should be by default if you clone the project from HF)